What is the fundamental key to having harmony in relationships? Before I expound on the topic, let me share with you a short story.

 The child imitated his thought process and gestures like before and mumbled, “Four.”

-The teacher got really mad.
+Now the teacher got really mad.
 He started shouting at the kid, “How can you be so dumb?
 Why can’t you pay attention?
 I am asking you a simple question.
 If I am giving you mangoes they are three but how is it that you keep replying four for apples?”

 “Tell me!
 How can apples be four when mangoes are three?
 Are you trying to fool me?”
 The teacher repeated his madness without lowering his voice.

 The child looked down.
 He had lost the courage to look up or smile.
-He said softly, “That’s because mommy gave me an apple for lunch today.
+He said softly, “That’s because Mommy gave me an apple for lunch today.
 I already have one apple with me.”

 The teacher promptly realized the gap in understanding, the difference in perspective.
-He could have sought the clarification without getting fried.
+He could have sought clarification without getting fried.
 It was all a little too late, however.
-The damage to child’s mind was already done.
+The damage to the child’s mind was already done.

 Harmony in relationships starts with being open to the other person’s perspective.

 A man approached me a few days ago and said that he did not believe in God or even in the concept of God.
-And that, was he to feel bad?
+And asked, was he to feel bad?
 Was there anything wrong with it?

-I told him if his belief made him a stronger, better, happier, kinder, more compassionate human being, it was a good belief.
+I told him, if his belief made him a stronger, better, happier, kinder, more compassionate human being, it was a good belief.
 That, I would rather have a non-believer with a kind heart than a believer with a cruel one.

 Truth has never been an absolute entity.
 There is a child in everyone.
 Understanding this is the essence of harmony.